kaleido-public/django-client-framework/doc-src/source/intro/getting-started-with-the-backend.rst

 .. error::

-    Django Client Framework's ``DCFModelSerializer`` is a subclass of Django Rest Framework's ``DCFModelSerializer`` class with some methods overriden.
-Although they mostly have the same syntax and usage, do not confuse them with one another!
-You should always use
-    ``django_client_framework.serializers.ModelSerializer``.
-If you use the Django
-    Rest Framework's version of the ``DCFModelSerializer`` by mistake, then some of our API features won't work!
+    `DCFModelSerializer` is a subclass of `ModelSerializer` in Django Rest Framework.
+Always use `DCFModelSerializer`, or the APIs don't work!

 Finally, we return this class from the ``.get_serializer_class()`` method.
 The final code